Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Complaints or concerns

-Having a regulatory college in place means regulated health professionals can be held accountable for care that could be deemed unacceptable or outside the scope of the profession.
-Albertans can go directly to a regulatory college and file a complaint.
-The regulatory college may then investigate a professional and determine what, if any, corrective or disciplinary action is required.
+Having a regulatory college in place means regulated health professionals can be held accountable for care they provide that could be deemed unacceptable or outside the scope of practice of the profession.
+Albertans can go directly to a regulatory college and file a complaint about a regulated health professional.
+The regulatory college may then investigate the regulated health professional in question and determine what, if any, corrective or disciplinary action is required.

-The HPA sets out the processes to be followed when handling complaints and discipline, and includes the principles of fairness, reasonableness and due process.
+The HPA sets out the processes to be followed by regulatory colleges when handling complaints and discipline.
+These processes include the principles of fairness, reasonableness and due process.
 Unprofessional conduct includes unskilled practice and professional or ethical misconduct, among other offences.

-Options for addressing all complaints include informal communication and attempts to resolve conflicts, alternative complaint resolution processes, and hearings.
+Processes for addressing all complaints may include informal communication and attempts to resolve conflicts, alternative complaint resolution processes and disciplinary hearings.

 Restricted activities